-After a break over Easter, the Grantham Scholars reconvened to discuss the possibilities offered by integrated soil-crop system management, in a Journal Club session led by Grantham Scholar Angesh Anupam.
+Grantham Scholars discuss the possibilities offered by integrated soil-crop system management in a Journal Club session led by Grantham Scholar Angesh Anupam.

-The authors in this research have tried to introduce a sustainable way of increasing the production of maize in China.
-Rapidly developing economies like India and China face the dual challenge of substantially increasing yields of cereal grains while at the same time reducing the major impacts of intensive agriculture.
-A model-driven integrated soil-crop system management (ISSM) approach was used to increase the yield of maize to almost twice the yield from current farming practice, without increasing the use of Nitrogen fertiliser.
+The authors in this research have tried to introduce a sustainable way to increase the production of maize in China.
+Rapidly developing economies like China face a dual challenge.
+To substantially increase yields of cereal grains while at the same time reducing the major impacts of intensive agriculture.

-While discussing this paper, the majority of us agreed with the authors in many regards, but there was some debate about the choice of crop, as well as one of the strategies used in the research – in-season root-zone nitrogen management strategy (IRNM).
+While discussing this paper, many agreed with the authors in many regards.
+But there was some debate about the choice of crop.
+And we debated the strategies used in the research – in-season root-zone nitrogen management strategy (IRNM).
 This method identifies the most effective nitrogen fertiliser management tactics to ensure non-limiting nitrogen supply with minimum losses to the environment.